Xilinx/VVAS/_sources/docs/Embedded/Tutorials/MultiChannelML.rst.txt

 #########################################

 Vitis Video Analytics SDK (VVAS) is a Xilinx framework to build different video analytics solutions on Xilinx platforms.

-This tutorial begins with building a single stream Machine learning pipeline using VVAS and then scales up to build four channel Machine learning pipeline.
+This tutorial begins with building a single stream Machine learning pipeline using VVAS and then scales up to build four channel Machine learning pipelines.

 The final goal would be to run some ML model on the four H.264 decoded streams and mix the videos and display the four streams on HDMI Monitor.

 By the end of this tutorial, you should be able to run the following pipeline.

 .. image:: ./media/multichannel_ml/four_channel_pipeline.png